cubeme/safety-sharp/Examples/SCM/README.md

 ## (cmd)-Tests

 * cmd1.scm: 1 Component with one guardedCommand, which makes an indeterministic field assignment.
+Always only one statement.
 Use "krun cmd1.scm --search-final" to get all results
+* cmd2.scm: 1 Component with one guardedCommand, which makes an indeterministic field assignment.
+More statements.

 ## (beh)-Tests